Last Updated on 6 July 2023 by Editorial Team

 Repairs and Maintenance

-As a commercial tenant, you must grasp your duties for building repairs and upkeep.
+As a commercial tenant, as well as knowing your rights, you must also grasp your duties for building repairs and upkeep.
 The details will be determined by the sort of lease agreement in existence.

 The landlord has very few obligations for property repairs and upkeep under a FRI lease.
 They must, however, maintain the building’s structure and keep it secure and habitable for tenants.

 The tenant is liable for all interior repairs and upkeep, including fixtures and fittings, under an IR agreement.
-To prevent disagreements with your landlord, it is critical to maintain the property in excellent condition.
+Therefore, to prevent disagreements with your landlord, it is critical to maintain the property in excellent condition.

 Termination of Lease Agreements